9.4. Class Development

 Class Design and Implementation Considerations

 Conversely, non-private data makes maintaining a stable public interface much more difficult.
 A stable public interface is one in which features (operations and attributes) are not removed or changed once they become available to client programs.
 Programmers may add new features to a public interface without adversely affecting its stability.
-However, once client code has the opportunity to use a public interface feature, that feature cannot be withdrawn or modified without affecting any existing client code.
-So you should have a compelling reason to make an attribute non-private, and articulating your reason is a prerequisite for making that design decision.
+However, once client code can use a public interface feature, that feature cannot be withdrawn or modified without potentially affecting existing client code.
+So, you should have a compelling reason to make an attribute non-private, and articulating your reason is a prerequisite for making that design decision.

 Class Benefits